-Are there ways to avoid or reduce paying CGT on investment property entirely?
+Are there ways to avoid or reduce paying capital gains tax (CGT) on an investment property entirely?

 Yes, there are!